-Fig. 7 presents the rotation error of the algorithms in the two noise conditions for $N \!=\!
+Fig. \ref{figure8} presents the rotation error of the algorithms in the two noise conditions for $N \!=\!
 100$ and $N \!=\!
 500$, respectively.
 It can be seen that FGR performs well at low outlier ratios, but tends to beak at relatively high outlier ratios, e.g., when the outlier ratio exceeds 70\% in the case of $N = 100$ and $\sigma = 0.1$.
 GORE-RANSAC generally has better performance than RANSAC as it firstly removes most of the outliers by the GORE method.
 For $N \!=\!
-100$, QUASAR and MCME generally performs comparably and outperform the others.
+100$, QUASAR, AM and AM-R generally perform comparably and outperform the others.
 In the case of $N \!= \!500$, QUASAR is not compared as it runs out of memory when $N \!>\!
 150$.
 For $N \!=\!
-500$, MCME distinctly outperforms its counterparts in most cases, and the advantage is especially conspicuous in the high noise case.
+500$, SIME distinctly outperforms its counterparts in most cases, and the advantage is especially conspicuous in the high noise case.

-Fig. 8 compares the runtime of the algorithms.
+Fig. \ref{figure9} compares the runtime of the algorithms.
 Clearly, FGR is the fastest.
-Though both QUASAR and MCME involve solving SDP, MCME is more than 3 orders of magnitude faster than QUASAR in the case of $N=100$.
-This thanks to the accelerating strategy using low-rank factorization and the unconstrained formulation exploiting the sparsity of the problem.
-However, QUASAR cannot be accelerated like MCME as it has a large number of constraints as explained in Remark 4.
-Although the computational complexity of MCME increases more rapidly than FGR, RANSAC and GORE-RANSAC as $N$ increases, MCME can scale to relatively large problem size.
+Though both QUASAR and AM-R involve solving SDP, AM-R is about 1000 times faster than QUASAR in the case of $N\!=\!100$.
+This thanks to the accelerating strategy using B-M factorization and the unconstrained formulation exploiting the sparsity of the problem.
+However, QUASAR cannot be accelerated like AM-R as it has a large number of constraints as explained in Remark 4.